anthro-id/legal/en-US/PRIVACY.md

 By using our payment-enabled services, you agree to the terms and privacy policies of our payment processing vendors.

-If you have questions regarding how your payment data is handled, please refer to the privacy policies of the respective payment processor.

-Please see [Midtrans Policy](https://midtrans.com/privacy-notice) and [Paddle Policy](https://www.paddle.com/legal/privacy) for more information how they process personal information related to payments.
+If you have questions regarding how your payment data is handled, please refer to [Midtrans Policy](https://midtrans.com/privacy-notice) and [Paddle Policy](https://www.paddle.com/legal/privacy) for more information how they process personal information related to payments.

 # Your Data With Laws